memtest86plus/memtest86plus/doc/README_DEVEL.md

 # Developer's Guide

-This is the developer's guide to the PCMemTest source code.
+This is the developer's guide to the Memtest86+ source code.
 The user's guide can be found in the README.md file in the top level directory.

 ## Code Organisation